-Mr. Gleason concentrates his practice as Pennsylvania and federal legislative and regulatory policy counsel.
-Building on his experience with the Office of the Governor in Pennsylvania, the Pennsylvania General Assembly and the United States Congress, Mr. Gleason has a unique perspective on and an understanding of the legislative and administrative processes, and an insider’s view of the political considerations and other motivations that drive those processes.
+Peter Gleason concentrates his practice as Pennsylvania and federal legislative and regulatory policy counsel.
+Building on his experience with the Office of the Governor in Pennsylvania, the Pennsylvania General Assembly and the United States Congress, and nearly 20 years in private practice, Peter possesses a depth of understanding of the legislative and administrative processes, and an insider’s view of the political considerations and other motivations that drive those processes.
 He currently represents a diverse client base, including prominent leaders within industries such as: manufacturing, rail freight transportation, natural gas production, energy policy, financial services, emerging growth and high tech, health care and retail.
-In 2010, Mr. Gleason was also selected to serve on Governor Tom Corbett’s Transition Team.
+Peter has also advised Governors, legislative leaders and committee chairs on political and policy matters.

-Prior to joining K&L Gates, Mr. Gleason served in Pennsylvania Governor Mark Schweiker's Cabinet as Secretary for Legislative Affairs.
+Peter joined K&L Gates in 2002.
+Prior to joining K&L Gates, Peter served in Pennsylvania Governor Mark Schweiker's Cabinet as Secretary for Legislative Affairs.
 In that capacity, he advised the Governor, the Governor's senior staff and fellow cabinet secretaries on legislative, regulatory and policy matters affecting all agencies under the governor's jurisdiction.
-On his departure from state government, Governor Schweiker had this to say about Mr. Gleason:
+On his departure from state government, Governor Schweiker had this to say about Peter:

 “Pete Gleason has been a vital advisor to me, and a trusted liaison with the General Assembly.
 He helped my Administration win passage of many historic pieces of legislation, including reforms to Pennsylvania’s Medical Malpractice and Joint and Several Liability laws, not to mention the 2002-03 Budget – one of the most difficult budgets in Commonwealth history.”